Kvn-OG/Kvn-OG/README.md

 ###

 <p align="left">I'm a web developer in training who started with a focus on front-end development and is now expanding knowledge into back-end technologies to become a full stack professional.
-I’ve been dedicating time and effort to mastering modern tools, design patterns, and best practices, aiming to work professionally and effectively in the tech industry.</p>
+I’ve been dedicating time and effort to mastering modern tools, design patterns, and best practices, aiming to work professionally and effectively in the tech industry.
+I am currently studying Systems Analysis and Development at Multivix College.</p>

 ###